reeze/php-ext-embed/README.md

 ### Upgrade from your exist extension

-Only 7 lines changing needed to your extension.
+Only 7 additional lines is needed in your extension.

 1. Copy folder of this project to your extension root path.
 1. Add include instructions to your main file of extension at the top.